Butter Pecan Cookies are chewy cookies full of real butter pecan flavor, with toasted pecans that have been bathed in brown butter.

 Instructions

 - Start by browning the butter, I have a whole blog post about how to brown butter if you'd like more information.
 Put the butter in a small saucepan and heat over medium heat.
-Once it has melted it will start making a 'crackling' sound, keep going, stirring occasionally.⅔ cup Butter
+Once it has melted it will start making a 'crackling' sound, keep going, stirring occasionally.1 ½ sticks Unsalted Butter

 - When the crackling subsides a little, the butter will quickly start to turn a toasty brown color.
 Once the butter is brown and you can smell a lovely nutty aroma, remove the butter from the heat.

-- The butter should have cooled slightly by now, it will still be warm but that's okay.
-Add both sugars to the browned butter and whisk together until combined.½ cup White Sugar, ½ cup Light Brown Sugar
+- The browned butter should have cooled slightly by now, it may still be slightly warm, but as long as it's not hot that's okay.
+Add both sugars to the browned butter and beat together until combined.½ cup Granulated Sugar, ½ cup Light Brown Sugar

-- Add your egg and vanilla and then whisk vigorously for one minute (high speed if using an electric or stand mixer).1 Egg, 1 teaspoon Vanilla
+- Add your egg and vanilla and then beat vigorously for one minute (medium-high speed if using an electric or stand mixer).1 Large Egg, 1 teaspoon Vanilla Extract

-- Add the flour, baking soda, and salt and mix until combined.1 ½ cups All-purpose Flour, 1 teaspoon Baking Soda, ½ teaspoon Salt
+- Sift in the dry ingredients, including the flour, baking soda, and salt and mix until combined.1 ½ cups All-purpose Flour, ½ teaspoon Baking Soda, ½ teaspoon Salt

-- Pour the chopped pecans into the cookie dough.
+- Put the chopped pecans into the cookie dough.
 Mix them in by hand until evenly distributed.

-- Scoop balls of cookie dough onto the cookie sheet and then flatten them slightly with your hand.
+- Scoop balls of cookie dough with a medium cookie scoop onto the cookie sheet and then flatten them slightly with your hand.
+If you don't have a cookie scoop, you can use a tablespoon and roll into balls in your hands.

 - Bake for 10-12 minutes or until the edges are golden brown.
-Remove from the oven and let sit on the baking sheet for a few minutes before transferring to a wire rack - or munch them while they are still warm and gooey!
+Remove from the oven and let sit on the baking sheet for five minutes before transferring to a wire rack with a cookie lifter - or munch them while they are still warm and gooey!

 It really helps and I love hearing all your feedback!